 HoloLens Research Mode

-Research Mode was introduced in the 1st Generation HoloLens to give access to key sensors on the device, specifically for research applications that are not intended for deployment.
-Research Mode for HoloLens 2 retains the capabilities of HoloLens 1, adding access to additional streams:
+Research Mode was introduced on HoloLens (1st Gen) devices to give access to key sensors, specifically for research applications that aren't intended for deployment.
+Research Mode for HoloLens 2 keeps the capabilities of HoloLens 1 but adds access to the following streams:

 Visible Light Environment Tracking Cameras - Gray-scale cameras used by the system for head tracking and map building.